chinneee/Excel--Dashboard-FDI-Trends-in-Vietnam/README.md

 <p align="center"><em>Figure 2: Correlation between Total Capital contribution and Number of capital contribution</em></p>

 I used the Spearman correlation test to examine whether there is a two-way correlation between Total Capital Contribution and Number of Capital Contributions.
-Based on the results, we can confirm that these two features are positively correlated, meaning 'when the Total Capital Contribution is high, the Number of Capital Contributions is also high.'
+Based on the results, we can confirm that these two features are positively correlated, meaning *"when the Total Capital Contribution is high, the Number of Capital Contributions is also high."*

 ![FDI Contributions to Vietnam by Province](images/FDI_Country.png)